lucasfurno/docs_en/api/v3/edge-applications/rules-engine/index.md

 ## 5. Overwriting a rule in Rules Engine {#overwriting-rules-engine}

-This return overwrites all the fields of a rule im Rules Engine, retaining the id.
+This return overwrites all the fields of a rule in Rules Engine, retaining the id.

-If you only want to update some fields, without changing the values of the rest, consider using the PATCH method, instead of PUT.
+If you only want to update some fields without changing the values of the rest, consider using the PATCH method, instead of PUT.

 #### **PUT** */edge_applications/:edge_application_id:/rules_engine/:phase:/rules/:rule_id:*